EsteemedIO/styleguide.esteemed.io/writing-about-people.md

 ---
 title: Writing About People

 ---

-We write the same way we build apps: with a person-first perspective.
 Whether you’re writing for an internal or external audience, it's important to write for and about other people in a way that’s compassionate, inclusive, and respectful.
-Being aware of the impact of your language will help make Mailchimp a better place to work and a better steward of our values in the world.
+Being aware of the impact of your language will help make Esteemed a better place to work and a better steward of our values in the world.
 In this section we'll lay out some guidelines for writing about people with compassion, and share some resources for further learning.

 ### As part of an audience

-- Don’t capitalize “audience” unless it’s grammatically necessary.
+* Don’t capitalize “audience” unless it’s grammatically necessary.
-- Don’t refer to an audience as “it.”
+* Don’t refer to an audience as “it.”
 Audiences are made up of real people, so always use “they.”
-- This goes for contacts, too.
-Contacts are real people, never pieces of data.
-- There’s a feature in our app called “lookalike audiences,” which is a way for our customers to market to people who are similar to their existing contacts.
-Always use the “lookalike” qualifier when referring to this feature to avoid confusion.

 ### Age

 Don’t reference a person’s age unless it’s relevant to what you’re writing.
-If it *is* relevant, include the person’s specific age, offset by commas.
+If it is relevant, include the person’s specific age, offset by commas.

-- The CEO, 16, just got her driver’s license.
+* The CEO, 16, just got her driver’s license.

-Don’t refer to people using age-related descriptors like “young,” “old,” or “elderly.”
+* Don’t refer to people using age-related descriptors like “young,” “old,” or “elderly.”

 ### Disability